chaosparrot/talon_hud/README.md

 This is the current status of it
 - [x] Persist changes in subscriptions and current topics so they can be retrieved upon restart
 - [x] Automatically enable pollers on start up when a widget is listening for it
-- [ ] Connect automatic enabling / disabling to the Talon HUD environment flow
+- [.]
+Connect automatic enabling / disabling to the Talon HUD environment flow
+    - [ ] Fix status bar icons
+	- [ ] Fix focus / screen region transition
 - [x] Add a new content builder class to build HUD content with inside of pollers so they do not require actions
 - [x] Rework all the pollers to not use actions in enable / disable flow and have the content builder inserted
     - [x] History poller